 And then there’s Eucla.
 On the Eyre Highway near the Western Australia-South Australia border, a handful of roadhouses and a telegraph station use UTC+8:45 – an unofficial timezone that splits the difference between Western Australia’s UTC+8 and South Australia’s UTC+9:30.
 It’s not recognised by any government.
 It’s not in any legislation.
 The locals just decided that neither neighbouring timezone made sense for them, so they invented their own.
 The IANA database doesn’t even have an entry for it – it falls under Australia/Eucla with a +8:45 offset, one of the most obscure timezone entries in the world.
 If you’re driving from Perth to Adelaide and you stop for petrol at Border Village, you’re in a timezone that officially doesn’t exist.
 Your phone will probably show the wrong time.
 Welcome to Australia.

+Standard offsets shift, not just because of daylight saving.
 Take Perth.
-Right now we’re on UTC+8, Australian Western Standard Time.
-Straightforward.
-But Perth hasn’t always been UTC+8.
-Before 1895, Western Australia used local mean time – roughly UTC+7:43, based on the longitude of the Perth Observatory.
-In 1895 the colony adopted a standard offset of UTC+8.
-Then during both World Wars and again from 2006 to 2009, Perth observed daylight saving time and temporarily became UTC+9.
+We’re on UTC+8 now, but before 1895, Western Australia used local mean time – roughly UTC+7:43.
+During both World Wars and again from 2006 to 2009, Perth observed daylight saving time and temporarily became UTC+9.
 During those DST periods, a timestamp from Perth at 2:00 AM on a transition day is ambiguous – did it happen before the clocks went back, or after?
 The same wall-clock time occurred twice.
 And when clocks spring forward, an hour simply doesn’t exist – 2:00 AM to 2:59 AM never happened.
 Anyone born in that hour, any event scheduled in that hour, any log entry timestamped in that hour: none of it is real.

 This isn’t unique to Perth.
 Virtually every inhabited place on Earth has changed its UTC offset at least once.
-Some have changed it dozens of times.
-Russia has reshuffled its eleven time zones repeatedly – most recently in 2014, when several regions shifted by an hour.
-Turkey moved from UTC+2 to UTC+3 permanently in 2016, abolishing DST by simply staying on summer time forever.
-North Korea created its own timezone, UTC+8:30, in 2015, then switched back to UTC+9 in 2018 as a diplomatic gesture toward South Korea.
-Morocco has adopted, abandoned, and re-adopted DST multiple times, and currently observes it year-round except during Ramadan, when they temporarily suspend it – meaning the offset changes on religious dates that shift by roughly eleven days each year against the Gregorian calendar.
+Russia has reshuffled its eleven time zones repeatedly.
+Turkey moved from UTC+2 to UTC+3 permanently in 2016.
+North Korea created UTC+8:30 in 2015, then switched back to UTC+9 in 2018 as a diplomatic gesture.
+Morocco observes DST year-round except during Ramadan, when they suspend it – meaning the offset changes on religious dates that shift by roughly eleven days each year against the Gregorian calendar.

 The IANA timezone database – the file your phone and your servers use to figure out what time it is – tracks all of this.
 Every historical offset change, every DST transition, every political decision that moved a clock.
-The database is updated several times a year because governments keep changing the rules.
-The entry for Australia/Perth alone contains the 1895 adoption, the wartime DST periods, and the 2006-2009 trial.
+It’s updated several times a year because governments keep changing the rules.
 If you’re writing software that handles time, this database is your source of truth – and the fact that it needs regular updates tells you everything about how stable time zones actually are.

 The consequence for software is brutal.
 You cannot store a local time and assume you know the UTC equivalent without also knowing which version of the timezone rules were in effect.
 A timestamp of “2:30 AM, 25 March 2007, Perth” is meaningless unless you know whether DST was active – and the answer depends on whether you’re using the pre-trial rules or the trial rules.
 The time itself depends on when you ask the question.